anthonymobile/njbuswatcher_2020/README.md

 # ROADMAP TO COMPLETION

 ## NOW
+- index.html -- debug why map container
 - tripwatcher.py -- loop over request filters and if the values are numbers cast them as ints or floats

-- index.html -- for some reason the {block script} isnt being displayed (either the one from base.html or the one from index.html)

 ## MUST DO